camunda/camunda-docs-manual/content/reference/rest/task/local-variables/get-local-task-variable.md

 ---

-Retrieves a variable from the context of a given task.
+Retrieves a variable from the context of a given task by id.

 # Method